The goal of ASAR calibration and validation activities was to verify the accuracy and quality of data the instrument acquired.

 Applications for this sensor are many and include the study of the ocean, such as waves, sea ice extent and motion, and land surface studies, such as deforestation and ground movement.

-- The ASAR Auxiliary Data Files (ADF) can be downloaded from: ASAR Auxiliary Data
+- The ASAR Auxiliary Data Files (ADF) can be downloaded directly from: ASAR Auxiliary Data

-For further details on the ASAR OTF service, or other ASAR data products, including information on user access and forthcoming data releases, contact the ESA TellUs Service
+For further details on the (A)SAR Online Dissemination Service (OTF), or other ASAR data products, including information on user access and forthcoming data releases, contact the ESA TellUs Service

 ASAR was a high-resolution imaging radar, operated in 5 distinct measurement modes:

 - Global Monitoring Mode (GM)

 To each measuring mode correspond several product file type, depending on different processing

 - ASA_AP_0P : Level 0 Alternating Polarisation Mode

 - ASA_APS_1P : Level 1 Alternating Polarisation Single-Look Complex